Program Director: Alescia L. DeVasher Bethea

 - Develop leaders who will practice healthcare as ministry and live the healing values of Christ.

-The Nurse Anesthesia Program (NAP) consists of 127 graduate semester hours, leading to the Doctor of Nurse Anesthesia Practice (DNAP) degree.
+The Nurse Anesthesia program (NAP) consists of 127 graduate semester hours, leading to the Doctor of Nurse Anesthesia Practice (DNAP) degree.
 The curriculum integrates health sciences with nursing sciences to prepare students as advanced practitioners in nurse anesthesia who can integrate research findings into their practice.
-Students are prepared to assume leadership roles in anesthesia and provide anesthesia care to patients in a variety of settings including medically under-served areas.
+Students are prepared to assume leadership roles in anesthesia and provide anesthesia care to patients across the ifespan, in a variety of settings including medically under-served areas.
 Graduates are eligible for certification as Certified Registered Nurse Anesthetists (CRNAs) and state licensure as Advanced Practice Registered Nurses (APRNs), where required.

 The policies and procedures for the Doctor of Nurse Anesthesia Practice (DNAP) degree are contained in the DNAP Student Handbook Supplement.
 By accepting admission as a student in the NAP, each applicant agrees to abide by the policies as outlined in the DNAP Student Handbook Supplement.
 The policies which are most pertinent to applicants are also included here.